On the Harmonic-Mean of p-values

 Let’s parse them one at a time:

-Regarding Strong FWER control: Strong FWER control means that the probability of a false positive is under control, even in the presence of signal in some of the variables.
-This is not true for the HMP, because the null distribution of the HMP would differ in the presence of some signal.
+Regarding Strong FWER control: Strong FWER control means that the probability of any false positive is controlled, even in the presence of signal in some of the variables.
+This is not true for the HMP, because unless embedded in a closed testing procedure, HMP is a global test, and not a multiple test.
 Weak FWER control means that the probability of a false positive is under control, only if no variable carries signal.
 Wilson, however, does show that HMP offers more than weak FWER control.
 Because HMP is decreasing as more hypotheses are intersected, this means that if HMP rejects some conjunction hypothesis, then all the hypotheses in the closure of the conjunction will also be rejected.
-Wilson calls it strong control, but I think that “weak FWER control in selected subsets” may be more accurate.
+Wilson calls it strong control, but we think that “weak FWER control in selected subsets” may be more accurate.

 Here is a formal definition, followed by an example.
 Denote a set of null-hypotheses, the number of false-nulls (i.e., signals, effects, associations,…), in , and the number of false rejections of some inference algorithm, such as HMP.
 Weak FWER means that if then Strong FWER means that Weak FWER in the Selected means that if where denotes a rejected hypothesis.